nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

 2. Allergies and adverse reactions - 886921000000105
 3. Ended allergies - 1103671000000101

-The above code for 'Ended allergies' should be used for resolved allergies this code is new at the time of publishing this version of the specification and will be included in the October 2018 SNOMED release.
+The above code for 'Ended allergies' should be used for resolved allergies.
+This code is new at the time of publishing this version of the specification and will be included in the October 2018 SNOMED release.

 {% include tip.html content="Please see [CodeableConcept and common code systems](accessrecord_structured_development_resources_overview.html#codeableconcept-and-common-code-and-identifier-systems) when populating this element." %}